 Many people who actually want to work for themselves find reasons and barriers why they should delay taking this step.
 But you can be equally exposed to risks and barriers if you are working for someone else.
 The three most popular “excuses” below are the ones that founders who truly want to turn their dream into reality should never contemplate:

 “I don’t have the money.”

-Many founders are in this situation.
+Many aspiring founders are in this situation.
 They often have no start-up capital.
 It is not without reason that countless development and support funds are available from a variety of official bodies or initiatives.
 Universities offer special start-up programmes and the German Agentur für Arbeit (Federal Employment Agency) offers start-up grants.
 There are many support programmes and you can apply for or ask about grants for (almost) all start-up situations.
 However, a start-up with loan capital is not an option for everyone.
 In this situation the important thing is to make the best of the available funds and to keep a close watch on all coasts by means of a detailed finance plan.
-There are alternatives such as boot-strapping or the lean start-up method for founders without significant capital of their own and who do not want to rely on third party capital providers.
-(Link or explanation at the end)
+There are alternatives such as boot-strapping or the lean start-up method for founders who do not have significant capital of their own and do not want to rely on third-party funding.

 “I prefer to wait a bit longer”